Bee Branch Creek: Bee Branch Watershed Project

+From 2009 to the mid-2010s, the Bee Branch underwent an archaeological survey.
+This was required due to its eligibility to be on the National Register of Historic Places.
+Many artifacts from the late 19th to early 20th centuries were found, including: buttons, bottles, ceramics, and smoking pipes.
+The data from the survey can tell about the habits of the people who used to live there, which could also be used to determine ethnicities of the area.

 In 2017, the Bee Branch adverted a flood when 4.9 in of rain fell.
+Two more floods were prevented in 2018 and 2019.

+On June 18, 2020, Gavilon Grain spilled two containers with a million gallons of liquid nitrogen fertilizer into the Bee Branch.
+An estimated 432000 U.S.gal of fertilizer was spilled into a storm drain that flows into the Bee Branch.
+The accident was caused by a mistake transferring nitrogen, with the receiving tank overfilling.
+The transfer was not being watched nor was the spill immediately reported.
+This severely damaged the mussel population, causing the largest mussel kill in the state and killed numerous fish.
+They died to the high concentrations of ammonia.
+A second killing happened as the leftover fertilizer was washed back into the Bee Branch.
+The company was fined $270,000.
+The largest fine of $244,705 was issued to restore giant floater and plain pocketbook mussels.
+Gavilon also agreed to pay $18,828 for fish restoration.
+An administrative penalty of $7,000 was issued by the DNR, which is lower than is required to be issued under Iowa law.

 By October 2021, the city had finished building culverts under the Canadian Pacific Railway (CPR) to route the creek through.
 A walkway was finished by 2022.
+It was opened on June 24.
 This event was commemorated as the finishing the restoration project.
 However, the Bee Branch Watershed Project is not expected to be completed until 2040.
-Even after this declaration of completion, in November 2022, a $3 million project to make a new drainage sewer to replace the temporary siphon sewer.
+In November 2022, a $3 million project to make a new drainage sewer to replace the temporary siphon sewer.
 The siphon system had maintenance issues according to a worker.
 The city was unable to put in the replacement earlier due to a lack of finances.

 State and federal contributions have made up the bulk of the funding, with contributions from the city and the Iowa Flood Mitigation Program.

-The entire flood prevention project is expected to cost about $230 million with the creek restoration taking up $107.9 million.
-The Iowa HSEMD gave an estimated cost of $248,242,053.
+The project has costed $250 million, mostly cover by $163 million in grants from the state and federal levels.